SiddPlus/FMPGame/COMMENTARY.md

 }
 ```

-The use of `ActivePerkInstances` ensures that even if a perk has complex logic (like a timer or a tick function), the C++ component retains a pointer to the object, preventing it from being Garbage Collected.
+The use of [`ActivePerkInstances`](https://siddplus.github.io/FMPGame/classUPlayerPerks.html#a35ecac42bcd81ac0036add3873f2e39d) ensures that even if a perk has complex logic (like a timer or a tick function), the C++ component retains a pointer to the object, preventing it from being Garbage Collected.

-#### ULootPool: The Randomized Selection Logic
+#### [`ULootPool`](https://siddplus.github.io/FMPGame/classULootPool.html): The Randomized Selection Logic

-While `PlayerPerks` stores data, `ULootPool` manages the "Deck Shuffling" algorithm.
+While [`PlayerPerks`](https://siddplus.github.io/FMPGame/classUPlayerPerks.html) stores data, [`ULootPool`](https://siddplus.github.io/FMPGame/classULootPool.html) manages the "Deck Shuffling" algorithm.
 The primary design goal was to ensure players are never offered redundant choices.
 I utilized a Lambda Predicate within the ContainsByPredicate function to filter the available pool.
 This provides an efficient $O(N)$ search through the player's current equipment to ensure only "Fresh" options are presented during a level-up event.

 ```
 void ULootPool::ResetPool()